HalaYassen/reading-notes/README.md

-* my name is Hala Yassen, I'm 25 years old, I'm computer engineer, and I have graduated from Yarmouk University, I live in Irbid with my family in this decumentation I will talk about Growth mindset.
+* my name is Hala Yassen, I'm 25 years old, I'm computer engineer, and I have graduated from Yarmouk University, I live in Irbid with my family.

+### in this decumentation I will submite all reading notes for all courses in ASCA

+# course 102

 course name | the URL
 ------------ | -------------